cloudfoundry-community/bosh-vault/README.md

 ```
 api_listen_addr: 0.0.0.0:1337 (Where the config server should bind to)
 log_level: ERROR
-shutdown_timeout_seconds: 30 (How long the config server should drain when shutting down)
+shutdown_timeout_seconds: 30 (How many seconds the config server should drain when shutting down)
 vault:
   address: NO_DEFAULT
   token: NO_DEFAULT
-  timeout: 30 (How long we should wait when contacting Vault before timing out)
+  timeout: 30 (How many seconds we should wait when contacting Vault before timing out)
   prefix: secret (The name of the KV mount in Vault)
 tls:
   cert: NO_DEFAULT (The cert used to secure the config server api)